kwilliamson34/react-mobx-boilerplate/README.md

 Start webpack-dev-server using `npm start`.

-After dev server begins, a browser window will open on your default browser and attempt to navigate to the portal.
+After dev server starts, a browser window will open on your default browser and attempt to navigate to the portal.
 You may be asked for login credentials.

 ### For Deployment